Virtual Boy: Display

-The Virtual Boy is the first video game console that was supposed to be capable of displaying stereoscopic "3D" graphics, marketed as a form of virtual reality.
+The Virtual Boy is the first video game console capable of displaying stereoscopic 3D graphics, marketed as a form of virtual reality.
 Whereas most video games use monocular cues to achieve the illusion of three dimensions on a two-dimensional screen, the Virtual Boy creates an illusion of depth through the effect known as parallax.
 Like using a head-mounted display, the user looks into an eyeshade made of neoprene on the front of the machine, and then an eyeglass-style projector allows viewing of the monochromatic red image.

-The display consists of two 2-bit (four shade) monochrome red screens of 384×224 pixels and a frame rate of approximately 50.27 Hz.
+The display consists of two two-bit (four shade) monochrome red screens of 384×224 pixels and a frame rate of approximately 50.27 Hz.
 It uses an oscillating mirror to transform a single column of 224 red LEDs into a full field of pixels.
 Nintendo claimed that a color display would have made "jumpy" images and have been too expensive.
 A color display would have required red, green, and blue LEDs; blue LEDs were then considerably expensive.
 This, plus the other drawbacks, influenced the decision for monochrome.

 Controller

 The Virtual Boy is meant for the player to be seated at a table, and Nintendo promised but did not release a harness to wear while standing.

 The Virtual Boy's heavy emphasis on three-dimensional movement requires the controller to operate along a Z-axis.
 Its controller is an attempt to implement dual digital D-pads to control elements in the 3D environment.
-The controller is shaped like an "M", like a Nintendo 64 controller.
+The controller is M-shaped, reminiscent of the Nintendo 64 controller.
 The player holds onto either side of the controller which has a unique extendable power supply that slides onto the back, housing the system's six AA batteries.
 The batteries can be substituted with a wall adapter, via a "slide-on" attachment for constant power.

-In more traditional 2-dimensional games, the two directional pads are interchangeable.
+In more traditional two-dimensional games, the two directional pads are interchangeable.
 For others with a more 3D environment, like Red Alarm, 3D Tetris, or Teleroboxer, each pad controls a different feature.
 The symmetry of the controller also allows left-handed gamers to reverse the controls, as does the Atari Lynx.